Marsha B. Freeman

 B.A., Queens College, City University of New York

-Professor Freeman started her legal career as a law librarian before turning to the teaching of law.
+Professor Freeman was a practitioner and law librarian before turning to the teaching of law.
 Prior to coming to Barry University School of Law, Professor Freeman taught at Touro College Jacob D. Fuchsberg Law Center in New York and at Stetson University College of Law in Florida.

 A native New Yorker, Professor Freeman received her bachelor’s degree from Queens College, City University of New York, a Master’s in Library Science from Long Island University, and her J.D. from Touro College Jacob D. Fuchsberg Law Center, where she served on the Transnational Law Journal and was Editor-in-Chief of her law school Moot Court Board.

-Professor Freeman is a member of the Family Law Education Reform Committee (FLER), comprised of family law professors from thoughout the nation, and was a signatory to their national report on law school teaching.
+Professor Freeman is a member of the Family Law Education Reform Committee (FLER), comprised of selected family law professors from throughout the nation, and was a signatory to their national report on law school teaching.
 She served on the Florida Supreme Court Advisory Committee for Children and Families from 2004-2006, and is a former Board member of the Florida chapter of the Association of Family and Conciliation Courts.
-She is a founding member of the Central Florida Family Law Inns of Court, and serves on the Executive Board of the Orange County Bar Association Family Law Committee and the Family Law Advisory Group (FLAG) for the 9th Judicial Circuit, Florida.
+She was a founding member of the Central Florida Family Law Inns of Court, and served on the Executive Board of the Orange County Bar Association Family Law Committee and the Family Law Advisory Group (FLAG) for the 9th Judicial Circuit, Florida.

 Professor Freeman is admitted to the Bars of New York, Florida and the Eastern District of New York.
-She practiced in the areas of Family Law and General Appeals and teaches Family Law, Property, and Administrative Law.
-Among her other courses, Professor Freeman also teaches one of the only courses in the country focusing on collaborative and cooperative family law, and taught from a multidisciplinary approach, with Judge Alice Blackwell of the Ninth Judicial Circuit, Orange County, Florida, and Dr. Teresa Parnell, Psy.D.
+She practiced in the areas of Family Law and General Appeals and teaches Family Law, Property, Administrative Law and Professional Responsibility.
+Among her other courses, Professor Freeman created and taught one of the only courses in the country focusing on collaborative and cooperative family law, and helped create and oversees the Collaborative Family Law Clinic at Barry University School of Law.